 Beers contain plenty of toxin and are much harder for the body to expel.

 Then come sugary drinks.
-The high sugar content causes an even worse blood sugar affect the next morning, causing an even worse hangover affect.
+The high sugar content causes an even worse blood sugar to affect the next morning, causing an even worse hangover effect.

 What your night should look like

 Big meal, 1200 mg of NAC, 1000 mg of Vit-C, 100 mg of Thiamine, (**Optional 600mg of DHM), 1 Vita CoCo.

 Avoid mixing drinks with large amounts of sugar.
 The cleaner and purer it seems, the better.

 Every hour or 2 – 3 drinks: